Pylons/pyramid/docs/zcml/configure.rst

 Usually, the start tag of the ``<configure>`` container tag has a default *XML namespace* associated with it.
-This is usually ``http://namespaces.repoze.org/bfg``, named by the ``xmlns`` attribute of the ``configure`` start tag.
+This is usually ``http://pylonshq.com/pyramid``, named by the ``xmlns`` attribute of the ``configure`` start tag.

-Using the ``http://namespaces.repoze.org/bfg`` namespace as the default XML namespace isn't strictly necessary; you can use a different default namespace as the default.
-However, if you do, the declaration tags which are defined by :mod:`repoze.bfg` such as the ``view`` declaration tag will need to be defined in such a way that the XML parser that :mod:`repoze.bfg` uses knows which namespace the :mod:`repoze.bfg` tags are associated with.
-For example, the following files are all completely equivalent:
+Using the ``http://pylonshq.com/pyramid`` namespace as the default XML namespace isn't strictly necessary; you can use a different default namespace as the default.
+However, if you do, the declaration tags which are defined by :mod:`pyramid` such as the ``view`` declaration tag will need to be defined in such a way that the XML parser that :mod:`pyramid` uses knows which namespace the :mod:`pyramid` tags are associated with.
+For example, the following files are all completely
+equivalent:

 .. topic:: Use of A Non-Default XML Namespace